SnoopyKim/AndroidTraining/README.md

 	Create Drawable resources in XML and use them as backgrounds for your Button elements.
 	Apply styles to UI elements.
 	Add a menu item that changes the theme of the app to a low contrast "night mode."
+	Coding challenge: create a Drawable resource that changes the background of the ImageButton to the same color as the border when the state of the ImageButton is "pressed".
+You should also set the color of the text inside the ImageButton elements to a selector that makes it white when the button is "pressed".
 </pre>